Articles by Matthew Gilligan

 * One million dollars worth of debt

-By doing this you quarantine all of the banks from each other; if one entity ends up in trouble with a bank, you do not lose all of your property at once - because the banks are ring fenced off from each other in separate companies.
-This gives you a timing advantage if you end up in a scrape with say bank one, because you can be moving the assets in company 2/3/4 etc and they will have no control over the assets.
+By doing this you quarantine all of the banks from each other.
+If one entity ends up in trouble with a bank, you do not lose all of your property at once - because the banks are ring-fenced off from each other in separate companies.
+This gives you a timing advantage if you end up in a scrape with say Bank 1, because you can be moving the assets in company 2/3/4 etc and they will have no control over the assets.

-It is all about what I call 'getting positional advantage' on a bank.
-IE Getting to a position where they do not have your entire life stitched up, so they can destroy your family and life savings if something goes wrong.
+It is all about what I call 'getting positional advantage' on a bank, i.e. getting to a position where they do not have your entire life stitched up, so they can't destroy your family and life savings if something goes wrong.

 In summary, you make it really hard for the banks, and they tend to give up.
 Do nothing and allow them to cross secure everything - you will lose the lot.

-We have for years told people to do the above, and their brokers, and lawyers have said we are over complicating it, just allow cross securing.
+For years we have told people to do the above, and their brokers and lawyers have said we are over complicating it, just allow cross securing.
 Well that is and was crap advice, and many clients are in trouble because they were led into short cuts by their lawyers or brokers.

 I hope this information has been useful.
 For a free review of your financial affairs including how to best structure your assets, please request a call now.
 We're here to help.

 The real life examples, guest speakers and the flow of the course - topics of each module, were highlights for me. - Ashlee W, October 2018